LordDemecrius83/DDLC-reniOS/README.md

 Bugs
 --
-1.Chess(will not use any code from android because it will make this buggy) 2.piano(will not use any code from android because it will make this buggy) 3.No means of viewing affection for now
+1.Chess(will not use any code from android because it will make this buggy)

+2.piano(will not use any code from android because it will make this buggy)

+3.No means of viewing affection for now(Android code is buggy)

 I WILL NOT USE ANY CODE ON THE ANDROID RELEASE SINCE IT WAS OUTDATED AND BUGGY --